Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Does car insurance cover hitting an animal?

-Your car insurance will cover animal collisions if you have comprehensive coverage.
+Your policy will cover your car's damage after an animal collision if you buy extra coverage.

 Will car insurance cover hitting an animal?

-Yes, if you have a comprehensive policy it will cover any damage to your car if you hit a deer or other animal.
-Comprehensive also covers you if you swerve to avoid the animal and hit a tree, pole or other object.
+Yes, but only if you buy comprehensive coverage on your car insurance.
+With comprehensive coverage, your policy will cover any damage to your car if you hit a deer or another animal.
+This coverage also protects you if you swerve to avoid an animal and hit a tree, pole or another object.

 Does hitting an animal raise auto insurance rates?

 Usually no, but it depends on your state and insurance.
-Hitting an animal is generally considered a not-at-fault accident and will be paid for under your comprehensive policy.
+Hitting an animal is generally considered a not-at-fault accident that’s paid for under your comprehensive coverage.
 So it won’t affect your rates unless you make several claims around the same time.